callbackQuery Method

 Example Scenario

-Consider a scenario where you want to send a message with an inline keyboard, and handle the button clicks:
+Consider a scenario where you want to send a message with an inline keyboard and handle button clicks:

 const buttonData = new CallbackData("action").number("action_id");